henesy/disco/README.md

 Q: What if `go get` doesn't work?

 A: If you want to use `go get` on 9front to install disco and its dependencies (recommended) you should use [driusan's dgit](https://github.com/driusan/dgit) as `git`.
+Alternatively, on 9front specifically, you can wrap Ori's [git9](https://github.com/oridb/git9).

 Q: What if I can't login because of a captcha error?